neologd/mecab-ipadic-neologd/README.md

 - https://github.com/neologd/mecab-ipadic-neologd/wiki/Home

 ## Overview
-mecab-ipadic-neologd is customized system dictionary based on many language resources on Web for Mecab.
+mecab-ipadic-neologd is customized system dictionary for Mecab.

+This dictionary include many neologisms(new word) which are extracted from many language resources on the Web.

 When you analyze the Web documents, it's better to use this system dictionary and default one(ipadic) together.

 ## Pros and Cons